redwebcreation/heavy-nest-archive/README.md

 TODO:

+* proxy restart command (or take configuration changes into account)
 * read env from file
 * variable interpolation for env: and env files
 * if container_port is not open on container x throw an error.
 * add request_uri to proxy logs
 * elevated privileges for update when current executable is not writable
 * if one container is stopped, apply should still run regardless of the config checksum.
 * websockets, gRPC, HTTP2 (3?)
 * container logs?
 * check if dns points to the server automatically
 * diagnose command